Niemietz/massimp/README.md

 2. After document is loaded, start the Massimp element by doing the following:

-    Using jQuery:
+⋅⋅⋅Using jQuery:
 ```javascript
 $(".massimp-container").massimp( [OPTIONS] );
 ```

-    Using pure ES6 / Javascript:
+⋅⋅⋅Using pure ES6 / Javascript:
 ```javascript
 getElementsByClassName("massimp-container")[0].massimp( [OPTIONS] );
 ```
-    or
+⋅⋅⋅or
 ```javascript
 new Massimp(".massimp-container", [OPTIONS] );
 ```
-*PS.:
+⋅⋅* PS.:

-    If you want the set the default settings of the Massimp Element, send the options object as parameter, like:
+⋅⋅⋅If you want the set the default settings of the Massimp Element, send the options object as parameter, like:

-    Using jQuery:
+⋅⋅⋅Using jQuery:
 ```javascript
 $(".massimp-container").massimp({
     showInputFileText: false,